openid/fapi/fapi-2_0-security-profile.md

 ## Incomplete or incorrect implementations of the specifications {#incomplete-or-incorrect-implementations-of-the-specifications}

-To achieve the full security and interoperability benefits, it is important that the implementation of this specification and the underlying OpenID Connect and OAuth specifications is both complete and correct.
+To achieve the full security and interoperability benefits, it is important that the implementation of this document and the underlying OpenID Connect and OAuth specifications is both complete and correct.

 The OpenID Foundation provides tools that can be used to confirm that an